Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 iverson brackets support superpositional half truth(e)s, (and) half lies, godelling,.; 0.5, depending on your vector brobing(like a pro) brackette = /{|}/

-was shakuni the first to discover the 'versal rng, quantumagic,.? considering the speed∘ligʰt (even iff all ligʰt(urez) is not equal, metaligʰt (patterns),..) round the /(anti)?clock(wise|face)?/ it's faster c̄ multiple distinguishable dice bias
+was shakuni the first to discover the 'versal rng, quantumagic,.? considering the speed∘ligʰt (even iff all ligʰt(urez) is not equal, metaligʰt (patterns), redshift,..) round the /(anti)?clock(wise|face)?/ it's faster c̄ multiple distinguishable dice bias